 Working in customer service has its ups and downs.
 On the one hand, your job is literally helping people and solving their problems which can be very fulfilling at times.
 On the other hand, not everybody wants to be helped.

 Sometimes, customer service work is more of a torture than a life calling.
-Frustrated customers can be rude and demanding while their issues can be either obvious and stupid or way too difficult for you to resolve.
-And we can’t forget those dicpics that every customer service warrior receives from time to time.
+Frustrated clients can be rude and demanding while their issues can be either obvious and stupid or way too difficult for you to resolve.
+And we can’t forget those dickpics that every service warrior receives from time to time.

-But, on the plus side, rude customers, their obvious questions and customer service daily routine are an ideal breeding ground for jokes and memes.
+But, on the plus side, rude clients, their obvious questions, and a customer service daily routine are an ideal breeding ground for jokes and memes.
 As they say, if you can’t beat them, join them.

 So, let’s have some fun, shall we?

 A meme is a ludicrous text, image, video, etc. used in different life (or work) situations.
 Thus, you can send a meme to your friend who lost their job to say all is not bad, or to a boss who has clearly no boundaries whatsoever when it comes to overtime on a daily basis.
 On weekends, too.